The Leningrad Trilogy

 Dictators Versus Due Process, by Michael J. Fitzgerald

-This article inspired by “Lost Souls of Leningrad” was written by a journalist/novelist friend of mine, Michael J. Fitzgerald, who writes a column for the Finger Lake Times in Geneva, NY.
-This article was published on April 4, 2025.
-I just finished reading “Lost Souls of Leningrad” a page-turner, historic novel by Suzanne Parry set…
+This article, published on April 4, 2025, was inspired by “Lost Souls of Leningrad” and written by a journalist/novelist friend of mine, Michael J. Fitzgerald, who writes a column for the Finger Lake Times in Geneva, NY.
+I just finished reading “Lost Souls of Leningrad” a page-turner, historic novel by Suzanne Parry set in Stalinist…

 Read More